-We first assume the correlation lengths in x, y, and z-directions to be 1m.
-The 3-D isosurfaces of the cross-correlations between K and head, flux magnitude, and flux vectors are shown in Figure S1.
-While the 3-D cross-correlation pattern between K and head and flux is new, the pattern and physical explanations are very similar to those presented in other recent work. (i.e. 1-D head examples [Yeh et al., 2014], 2-D head examples [Mao et al., 2013a; Sun et al., 2013]; 2-D flux example [Zha et al., 2014], and 3-D head examples [Mao et al., 2013a]).
+We first assume the correlation lengths in x, y, and z directions to be 1 m.
+The 3-D iso-surfaces of the cross correlations between K and head, flux magnitude, and flux vectors are shown in supporting information Figure S1.
+While the 3-D cross-correlation pattern between K and head and flux is new, the pattern and physical explanations are very similar to those presented in other recent work. (i.e., 1-D head examples [Yeh et al., 2014], 2-D head examples [Mao et al., 2013a; Sun et al., 2013], 2-D flux example [Zha et al., 2014], and 3-D head examples [Mao et al., 2013a]).

 Next, we explore the cross-correlation patterns between head and K, and between flux and K under different mean K distributions.
-In Figure 3, the horizontal and vertical correlation lengths in x, y, and z-directions in all cases are assumed to be 10 m, 10 m, and 2.5 m respectively.
-For the ease of comparison, we report only the cross-correlation contours of the vertical cross-section that bisects PW and OW.
+In Figure 3, the horizontal and vertical correlation lengths in x, y, and z directions in all cases are assumed to be 10, 10, and 2.5 m, respectively.
+For the ease of comparison, we report only the cross-correlation contours of the vertical cross section that bisects PW and OW.

-Figures 3a and 3b show the cross-correlations for a uniform assumed mean K. In Figure 3a, the cross-correlation between head and K is the highest upstream of PW near the left boundary and upstream of OW near the right boundary.
-As shown in Figure 3b, the crosscorrelation between flux and K is the highest at OW and decreases concentrically away from it according to the correlation scales in the horizontal plane.
-We repeat the cross-correlation analysis by moving OW down to z = 4 m (Figure 3c-d).
+Figures 3a and 3b show the cross correlations for a uniform assumed mean K. In Figure 3a, the cross correlation between head and K is the highest upstream of PW near the left boundary and upstream of OW near the right boundary.
+As shown in Figure 3b, the cross correlation between flux and K is the highest at OW and decreases concentrically away from it according to the correlation scales in the horizontal plane.
+We repeat the cross-correlation analysis by moving OW down to z = 4 m (Figures 3c and 3d).
 As expected, since a uniform mean is assumed, the change in cross-correlation patterns only corresponds to the change in OW location.

-We now proceed to examine the cross-correlation between head and $\ln K$ (Figure 3e), as well as flux and $\ln K$ (Figure 3f) respectively when a layered K field is assumed.
-Each layer is homogeneous, and layer locations and the mean K values are identical to those for the 5 zones of the reference field (Figure 2).
-The horizontal and vertical correlation lengths in x, y, and z are assumed to be 10 m, 10m, and 2.5 m respectively, and the variance of $\ln K$ for all layers is 0.1.
-When comparing Figure 3e with 3a, and Figure 3f with 3b, we notice the magnitude of cross-correlation becomes higher at elevations near to that of PW and OW, while it becomes smaller near the top and bottom of the domain.
-We attribute such behavior to the fact that the two wells are located in the same highly permeable layer, which suggests flow is predominately parallel to the layer boundaries.
+We now proceed to examine the cross correlation between head and InK (Figure 3e), as well as flux and InK (Figure 3f), respectively, when a layered K field is assumed.
+Each layer is homogeneous, and layer locations and the mean K values are identical to those for the five zones of the reference field (Figure 2).
+The horizontal and vertical correlation lengths in x, y, and z are assumed to be 10, 10, and 2.5 m, respectively, and the variance of InK for all layers is 0.1.
+When comparing Figure 3e with Figure 3a and Figure 3f with Figure 3b, we notice that the magnitude of cross correlation becomes higher at elevations near to that of PW and OW, while it becomes smaller near the top and bottom of the domain.
+We attribute such behavior to the fact that the two wells are located in the same highly permeable layer, which suggests that flow is predominately parallel to the layer boundaries.

 We also repeat the cross-correlation analysis by moving the OW down to 4 m.
-The head and K cross-correlation (Figure 3g) changes slightly but high cross-correlation areas remain in the high permeability zone, even though the OW is at the low permeability zone.
-The flux and K cross-correlation (Figure 3h), however, drops to close to zero everywhere.
+The head and K cross correlation (Figure 3g) change slightly but high cross-correlation areas remain in the high-permeability zone, even though the OW is at the low-permeability zone.
+The flux and K cross correlation (Figure 3h), however, drops to close to zero everywhere.
 Such behaviors suggest that the flux measurements carry information highly pertinent to the connectivity between pumping location and observation location.
-This finding corroborates the work by Zha et al. [2014], which demonstrates that flux measurements can enhance mapping of fractures significantly.
-The above finding also has important implications to the HT estimates of the layered system in next section.
+This finding corroborates